thecluff/GullleBelle/README.md

 A fake banking website for scambaiting copied as close to Kitboga's , "Gull and Bull", as possible.

+## Disclaimer
+Please only use this for scambaiting or personal means that do not hurt anyone.
+Please do not publish this to anywhere, keep it in your computer or VM only.

 ## Features
 * Fake bank account sign up
 * Transfer between accounts